ZS-OOD/ECL/README.md

-# ZOC
+# ECL
-This repository is an implementation of AAAI2022 paper ["Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP"](https://arxiv.org/pdf/2109.02748.pdf)
+This repository is an implementation of NeurIPS2025 paper ["Learning by Exclusion: Contrapositive Learning for Zero-Shot Out-of-Distribution Detection"]

 ## Datasets
 cifar10, cifar100 and cifarplus are available in torchvision datasets.
 Tinyimagenet can be downloaded by running